Can I get ABD?

 Have income and resources within Department of Social and Health Services (DSHS) rules.

-“Disabled” means you cannot work due to physical/mental conditions that have lasted or will last at least twelve months.
+“Disabled” means you cannot work due to physical and/or mental conditions that have lasted or will last at least twelve months.

-You may need help getting/keeping DSHS benefits because you have:
+You may need help getting and keeping DSHS benefits because you have:

 Problems reading or writing.